Sport & Desistance

 Sport has often been evidenced as an effective way to engage with even the most challenging and complex individuals caught up in a cycle of crime and imprisonment.

-The power of sport if used appropriately can offer an alternative means of excitement and risk taking to that gained through engaging in offending behaviour.
-Another advantage of using the power of sport is the access to an increasing alternative social network and wide range of positive social role models.
+The power of sport, if used appropriately, can offer an alternative means of excitement and risk taking to that gained through engaging in offending behaviour.
+Another advantage sport offers is the access it gives to an alternative social network and wide range of positive social role models.

 The National Alliance of Sport for the Desistance of Crime will support a range of stakeholders ranging from the private, public, voluntary, community and social enterprise sector and will champion the power of sport as a tool for the prevention and the desistance from crime.

 What is desistance?